 Today's nursing focuses on comprehensive care and complementary therapies.

-Part of nursing care and this treatment is nursing profession and art.
-Once the nursing profession and art are merged, the quality of care will reach its highest level; and this care must be changed with
+Complementary therapies is a part of the nursing care that could be considered as nursing profession and art..
+Once the nursing profession and art are merged, the quality of care will reach its highest level; and this care must be changed with new discoveries and inventions.
+Foot reflexology is one of the most commonly used complementary interventions in the Hand Therapy group.
+Reflexology, although considered an old treatment, has recently been

-- 86 new discoveries and inventions.
-Foot reflexology is one of the most commonly used - 87 complementary interventions in the Hand Therapy group.
-Reflexology, although considered - an old treatment, has recently been included in the list of well-known complementary - therapies and is one of the six treatments for highly-used CAMs in Norway, Denmark and the - 90 United Kingdom. - The reflexology essentially focuses on studying how one part of the body is linked to another - 92 part.
-The reflexology contains a map of the whole body on the hands and feet that can be - 93 manipulated and stimulated directly and through special massage techniques.
-The related - areas located on the feet are easier and more specific in terms of identification because they - over a large area, and also access to them is easier than hands. - There are many studies available on the effects of reflexology on the control of various - 97 diseases, including improvement of sleep disorders, depression, physiological indices, 10 - 98 reduction of menopausal symptoms, reduction of chronic low back pain, 11 improvement of - 99 pain and anxiety in cancer patients.
-12 - Medicinal plants have been applying for a long time because of the availability, ease of use, - inexpensiveness and lower side effects compared with chemical drugs for the treatment of - 102 certain diseases.
-13 The use of medicinal herbs has long been common among people in Iran - and other countries, and at different times, the amount of herbs used has changed - 104 considerably according to the time requirements.
-Thus, the use of medicinal plants has - increased by about 8.3 times between 1990 and 1997 in the United States.
-Additionally, the - famous researchers in the field of pharmacy have named the 21st century the "returning to - nature" or "consumption of herbal medicines".
+- 85 included in the list of well-known complementary therapies and is one of the six treatments - 86 for highly-used CAMs in Norway, Denmark and the United Kingdom.8 - 87 The reflexology essentially focuses on studying how one part of the body is linked to another - 88 part.
+The reflexology contains a map of the whole body on the hands and feet that can be - 89 manipulated and stimulated directly and through special massage techniques.
+The related - 90 areas located on the feet are easier and more specific in terms of identification because they - 91 cover a large area, and also access to them is easier than hands.9 - 92 There are many studies available on the effects of reflexology on the control of various - 93 diseases, including improvement of sleep disorders, depression, physiological indices, 10 - 94 reductions of menopausal symptoms, reduction of chronic low back pain, 11 improvements of - 95 pain and anxiety in cancer patients.
+12 - 96 Medicinal plants have been applying for a long time because of the availability, ease of use, - 97 inexpensiveness and lower side effects compared with chemical drugs for the treatment of - 98 certain diseases.
+13 The use of medicinal herbs has long been common among people in Iran - 99 and other countries, and at different times, the amount of herbs used has changed - 100 considerably according to the time requirements.
+So that the famous researchers in the field - of pharmacy have named the 21st century the "returning to nature" or "consumption of herbal - medicines".
 14 - Damask rose or Rosa damascena belonging to the Rosaceae family is commonly known as - Persion Rose and Gol-e-mohammadi in Iran.
-The drug parts are petals and essential oils. - Fatty oils and organic acids have been extracted from flowers, petals and fruits. - 111 It has a cold and dry nature whose dried petals are astringent due to tannin content.
+The drug parts are petals and essential oils. - Fatty oils and organic acids have been extracted from flowers, petals and fruits. - 106 It has a cold and dry nature whose dried petals are astringent due to tannin content.
 The - mixture of rose petals with sugar (Golghand) or honey (Jelanjabin) has been a safe and mild - laxative in pregnant women in traditional medicine.
-15 R. damascena has reportedly anti- - inflammatory, anti-oxidant, anti-depressant, anti-cough, analgesic and antibacterial - 115 properties.
-16 - Studies have been done on the effects of reflexology on the treatment of the constipation, - especially the constipation in the elderly.
-1,17 Some investigations have been conducted on the - effects of R. damascena extract on post-operative pain in elective cesarean sections and the - effect of "Gol-e-ghand/Golghand", a mixture of rose petals and honey, on migraine attacks, - and no study was found on the effect of Golghand on the constipation.
-Therefore, the - researchers decided to conduct this study considering the growing population of the elderly - and the prevalence of constipation, given that reflexology effects on the constipation is a time - consuming method and the elderly himself may be unable to do it. - 124 Research purposes: - This study was conducted to compare the effect of Golghand and foot reflexology on - constipation in the elderly.
+15 R. damascena has reportedly anti- - 109 inflammatory, anti-oxidant, anti-depressant, anti-cough, analgesic and antibacterial - 110 properties.16 - 111 Studies have been done on the effects of reflexology on the treatment of the constipation, - especially the constipation in the elderly.
+1,17 Some investigations have been conducted on the - effects of R. damascena extract on post-operative pain in elective cesarean sections 18 and the - effect of "Gol-e-ghand/Golghand", a mixture of rose petals and honey, on migraine attacks, 19 - and no study was found on the effect of Golghand on the constipation.
+Therefore, the - researchers decided to conduct this study considering the growing population of the elderly - and the prevalence of constipation, given that reflexology effects on the constipation is a time - consuming method and the elderly himself may be unable to do it. - 119 Research purposes: - 120 This study was conducted to compare the effect of Golghand and foot reflexology on - 121 constipation in the elderly.